Anything.

 If they ran a setup, you’d see it.

-Now, of course, you’d have to understand what you were seeing as it happened, and of course, they rely on most people not being able to do that.
+You’d have to understand what you were seeing as it happened, and, of course, they rely on most people not being able to do that.
 If you question them, they’ll make up a reason and say it’s nothing to worry about.

 If they downloaded and installed anything, you need to assume they installed malware.

-He could have done something you wouldn’t see…
+They could have done something you wouldn’t see

-It is certainly plausible that the remote connection set up by the scammer included connections you would not see.
+It is possible that the remote connection set up by the scammer included connections you could not see.

-Perhaps the entire time they had you on the line, they were surreptitiously loading your machine up with all sorts of malware.
+Maybe the entire time they had you on the line, they were surreptitiously loading your machine up with all sorts of malware, such as malware that could steal your credentials as you use your machine long after disconnecting.

-From what I’ve heard, it’s not common, but it could happen.
+From what I’ve heard, it’s not common, but it has happened.

 Assume you’re infected